hpcaicontainer/singularity-vnc/README.md

 This will show how to use the container with HPC/AI scheduler, the below will take the scheduler slurm as example.

 - Create one slurm job file, such as job.slurm, the below is the content:

-  the below example assuming the current use is zcf, the home directory of user zcf is /home/zcf/, if you want to use the pycharm in the vnc, you need download the pycharm package from pycharm website, and put the pycharm package under user's home directory /home/zcf, in the vnc, you will be able to see the pycharm package and use it
+ The below example assuming the current use is zcf, the home directory of user zcf is /home/zcf/.
   ```
   #!/bin/bash
   #SBATCH --job-name='test'